-In Shilpa Shastras, the historic Indian science of sculpture, a parapet is called hara, it may be decorated with varied miniature pavilions according to Kamikagama.
+In Shilpa Shastras, the historic Indian science of sculpture, a parapet is called hara and it may be decorated with varied miniature pavilions according to Kamikagama.

 Where parapet wall is required:

-- In low lying buildings, conventional design architects prefer to have strong parapet walls to make the building extra outstanding.
+- In low-lying buildings, architects prefer to have strong parapet walls to make the building extra outstanding.

 - Additionally, the extra surface area will be obtainable to increase design features.

-- In classic architecture, the walls of the parapet had large decorative moulding at the top and served as an essential boundary to the building.
+- In classic architecture, the walls of the parapet had large decorative moulding at the top which served as an essential boundary to the building.

-- Many firewalls require a parapet, a portion of the wall extending above the roof.
+- Many firewalls require a parapet extending above the roof.